JimMaastricht5/birdclassifier/README.md

    pip3 show picamera2
    sudo apt install python3-picamera2
 8. Install other software
-   (remote control software from windows with RDP): sudo apt install xrdp  Note: remote software will not work with root id, e.g., pi.  create a less privledge id for the remote desktop, e.g., rmdt
+   (remote control software from windows with RDP) sudo apt install xrdp
+   Note: remote software will not work with root id at first attemp. create another admin password and the first one will work. sudo adduser [USERNAME] sudo usermod -aG sudo [USERNAME]
-9. Set up the software and the virtual environment for python, note picamera2 is hard to install and is installed globally, so we'll use that instead.
+10. Set up the software and the virtual environment for python, note picamera2 is hard to install and is installed globally, so we'll use that instead.
 We will also run a camera test that writes out a file to the assets directory mkdir birdclassifier
     git clone https://github.com/JimMaastricht5/birdclassifier.git
     cd birdclassifier